-The work at Dry Cottonwood Creek Ranch will be similar to the cleanup work conducted as part of Phase 1.
+The work at Dry Cottonwood Creek Ranch was similar to the cleanup work conducted as part of Phase 1.
 Contractors will remove contaminated sediments from the floodplain and riverbanks, backfill with clean river sediment, and plant thousands of new riparian trees and shrubs.
-Agency project managers anticipate that cleanup at Phases 5 & 6 will be complete in approximately two years.

 Operating under the belief that a river system is only as healthy as its tributaries, CFC project managers work to augment and enhance the mainstem Superfund cleanup with integrated tributary restoration projects.
 We negotiate water leases and work to find innovative ways to conserve irrigation water to help put more water back in dry or disconnected creeks.
 We also implement channel stabilization and riparian habitat improvement projects and work to improve fish passage by installing fish screens and re-designing irrigation diversions or culverts in partnership with landowners.

 Over the past decade, CFC has designed, facilitated and implemented dozens of riparian improvement projects in the Upper Clark Fork, including stream channel reconstruction, riparian habitat improvements, fish passage barrier removal, riparian plantings and streamflow enhancement projects.
-To date, our projects have resulted in improvements to nearly 50 miles of streams and have added nearly 90 cubic feet of water per second to the Upper Clark Fork system.
 We also work closely with the state of Montana Natural Resource Damage Program, which has launched an ambitious $20 million flow restoration program in the basin.
 Meanwhile, we supply technical input and implementation oversight to the Upper Clark Fork Superfund cleanup in our dual role as advisor and landowner, and connect adults and young people to experiential learning activities and volunteer projects at Dry Cottonwood Creek Ranch.